 - Minimal Ingredients: Uses only 10 whole ingredients

-- Recipe Difficulty: Easy (beginner friendly dessert recipe)
+- Recipe Difficulty: Easy (beginner-friendly dessert recipe)

 - Cooking Method: Bake